nchampollion/OGGM-future/README.md

-# OGGM-future
+# Shaping the future of glacier modelling
-Collaborative construction of "OGGM future white paper"
+Collaborative construction of a " white paper" or "road map"